OUIsolutions/O.C.S.G/Readme.md

 The code should be able to run without any configuration, but should be able to be configured (rule 1).

 ### 5. Public API First
+The code should prioritize the public API over the internal API,in terms of ease of use and documentation.